fiveohhh/cham9000/docs/source/architecture.rst

  #.
 Shall allow for the addition of atleast 255 nodes
  #.
 All nodes shall communicate with the central server over HTTP or through a
     wireless gateway
  #.
+The wireless gateway shall only communicate with the Cham over HTTP
+ #.
 The wireless gateway shall use Nordic Semiconductor 2.4GHz radios.
+ #.
+Shall run on a RaspberryPi Model B

 Non-functional
 """"""""""""""